 The Codes apply to the entire content of an advertisement, including all words and numbers (spoken and written), visual presentations, music and sound effects.
 The conformity of any advertisement with the Codes will be judged primarily in terms of its impact upon the type of person who is likely to be exposed to it.
 Where there is any doubt, the interpretation shall be adopted that best serves the purpose and intent of any Code.

 Application of the ASA Codes to international advertisements

 Where complaints have been received concerning advertisements placed in publications, programmes or interactive media, which originate outside New Zealand and are intended primarily for audiences outside New Zealand but also reach New Zealand audiences, the Advertising Standards Complaints Board and the Advertising Standards Complaints Appeal Board will take into account the following guidelines.

 - The size and composition of the New Zealand audience.

 - Whether the advertising is targeted at New Zealand consumers.

-- The accessibility of the product to New Zealand consumers.
+- The accessibility of the product or service to New Zealand consumers.

-- Whether best endeavours have been made to exclude advertisements which would clearly breach the Advertising Codes of Practice.
+- Whether best endeavours have been made to exclude advertisements which would clearly breach the Advertising Codes.
 This could be particularly relevant in the case of live presentations of overseas events to a substantial number of New Zealanders.